alexdiwa/cocobuds/README.md

 ### 15. Provide User stories for your App. ###

 User stories are provided above under 'Design Documentation'.
+Click here to view.

 ### 16. Provide Wireframes for your App. ###

 Wireframes for desktop and mobile are provided above under 'Design Documentation'.
+Click here to view.

 ### 17. Describe the way tasks are allocated and tracked in your project. ###